Energinet-DataHub/geh-core/documents/development.md

 ### Dependencies, build and publish

-Projects within a bundle should use _Project References_ when depending on each other.
+Projects within a bundle must use _Project References_ when depending on each other.
 When doing so, developers must be careful, and seriously consider the best modularization of code into projects, and the impact it has on dependencies.

 *UNDONE:* However, only packages that has changes are actually published, and hence requires an updated version.
 If only the tests, or `*.md` files for a package has changes, then the package is not published.